It's almost impossible to talk about black history in America without mentioning Atlanta.

 135 Auburn Ave.
 NE, Atlanta

 At the APEX museum, every month is Black History Month.
-This month, you can experience the Sweet Auburn, Women in Stem, The Georgia Negro and Africa: The Untold Story exhibits.
+Exhibits include Sweet Auburn Street Pride, Women in Stem, The Georgia Negro and Africa: The Untold Story exhibits.

 The museum is open 10 a.m. to 5 p.m.
 Tuesday to Saturday.
 Admission ranges from $5 to $7.